|

 which probably replaced the Marsupial Lion and the

 mainland Thylacine.
-Australia's

 diverse mammal-marsupial fauna